icedevml/drakvuf-wiki-fork/Rekall's-JSON-profiles.md

 make
 </code></pre>

 This will generate a ZIP file with your kernel-version as filename.
 For example, 3.16.0-4-amd64.zip.
 Copy this file to your DRAKVUF&trade; host (for example using scp).
-There we will conver$
+There we will convert it to JSON:
-<pre><code>rekal convert_profile 3.16.0-4-amd64.zip /root/linux.json
+<pre><code>rekal convert_profile 3.16.0-4-amd64.zip ~/3.16.0-4-amd64.rekall.json
 </code></pre>